 This database is based on an innovative new dataset derived from government budgets.
 Every year, federal and provincial governments publish audited financial statements titled Public Accounts.
 Within this publication is a section titled transfer payments or schedule of payments that lists payments to NGOs.
-Public Accounts is the most comprehensive and accurate source for determining public expenditures.
+Public Accounts is the most accurate source for determining public expenditures.
 Most studies rely on ministry annual reports or program publications.
 But these sources are estimates.
 Only Public Accounts provides data on actual expenditures.
 The only limitation to Public Accounts is that it reports grants above a threshold (see Data Entry for details on thresholds).

 The database includes data from three jurisdictions – Federal, British Columbia and Nova Scotia – for the years 1960 to 2014 (or 1972-2014 for the Federal government).
 It includes grants that fall under the following categories: Aboriginal peoples, environment, human rights and women.
 The British Columbia and Nova Scotia data includes all ministries.
 The Federal data is derived from those ministries that distributed the bulk of transfer payments: Canadian Heritage, Citizenship and Immigration, Employment and Immigration, Employment and Social Development, Environment, Fisheries, Forestry, Human Resources, Indian Affairs and Northern Development, Labour, Manpower and Immigration, National Health and Welfare, and Secretary of State.

 Methodology: The Our Project page provides further details on our methodology for collecting the data.

 Data Entry: The Data Entry page explains how we identified and coded the data, as well as limitations with the source material.

 Archive: This website includes an archive of all transfer payments sections from federal and provincial governments in Canada since 1960.
 In addition to providing the original data source for this database, these files include information on grants from other movement sectors as well as the other jurisdictions.